"The wines are tasty."

 Modern Hebrew Grammar book has it as particles of being:

 Copied and pasted, it doesn't do Hebrew pasting....
-That's those weird characters
+That's why there are those weird characters

 simplest sentences: ‘Me Tarzan, you Jane’ a The pattern ¬¢¢ «¦±Õ¢ ‘Yoram is tired’ For sentences of the type ‘Yoram is tired, the falafel is cold’, i.e. noun + ‘be’ + adjective, Hebrew commonly omits the verb: ± °¥ ¥ The falafel [is] cold ¦¢ ± °¥ ¦¢ ¥ ¥ These falafels [are] cold Alternatively – especially after a longish subject like ¥ ¦¢ ¥ ¥ ¥ç ‘all these falafels’ – Hebrew often inserts the ‘particles of being’ ,¢ ,â ¨ ,¦ .
 Which one is chosen depends on whether the subject is masculine or feminine, singular or plural: Masc. sing. ¬¢¢ « â â© ¥ Ú¦±Õ¢ Our Yoram is tired Masc. pl. ¦¢ ± °¦¥ ¦¢ ¥ ¥ These falafels are cold